Infinite chains in the tree of numerical semigroups: Fixing the multiplicity

 \subsection{Prime multiplicity}

-From Theorem~\ref{theorem:infinitechains} one can deduce that, for each prime multiplicity, there is only one infinite chain containing semigroups of that multiplicity.
+From Theorem~\ref{theorem:infinitechains} one can deduce that, for each prime multiplicity, there is only one infinite chain of that multiplicity.
 Indeed, this unique chain is $\omega(m,{\mathbb N}_0)$.
 Hence, we can state the following theorem.